diogoff/trackml-100/README.md

 Test hits are then assigned to routes on a first-come, first-served basis.
 Since the best-fitting routes are listed first, these can pick the test hits that best suit them.
 The remaining routes will have to pick test hits from the leftovers.

-Every route corresponds to a new track id.
+The test hits that have been picked by a route are assigned the same (a new) track id.
 Any test hits that were left unpicked by routes are assigned a track id of zero.

 The end result - in the form of a list of test hits with event id, hit id and track id - are saved to a CSV file (`event*-tracks.csv`).